jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 Getting your first script to pull data from a single page is a huge milestone.
 But in the real world, the data you need is rarely sitting on one neat page; it's usually scattered across dozens, or even hundreds.

 The difference between a simple, one-off script and a powerful, reliable automation tool comes down to its ability to handle the unexpected.
 It needs to run consistently, navigate errors gracefully, and, most importantly, play nice with the websites it visits.
-Building a scraper that just works requires you to think less like a scripter and more like a developer-anticipating problems before they happen.
+Building a scraper that just works requires you to think less like a scripter and more like a developer - anticipating problems before they happen.

 ### Mimic a Real Browser with a User-Agent